jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 Our software builds could take a significant amount of time to complete.
 I often had a 15 or possibly even 30 minute break in my workflow.
 I couldn't surf the internet, since it wasn't available yet.
-I often worked my way through technical books a several pages at a time while I waited for my code to build.
+I often worked my way through technical books several pages at a time while I waited for my code to build.

 ## Books and Technical Libraries
 Most technical books are online and readily available these days.